dmitriilezine/AzureSecureAdministration/SolutionOverview.md

 Most customers deploy a combination of SaaS, PaaS and IaaS applications in Azure.
 SaaS and PaaS applications usually do not require OS level management, as they are natively integrated into Azure and managed via provided by Azure controls, specific to that application.
-Administration of SaaS and PaaS is usualy done via Azure AD accounts with proper application RBAC assigned to them.
+Administration of SaaS and PaaS is usually done via Azure AD accounts with proper application RBAC assigned to them.
 Azure PAW in combination with DevOps can be used to provide secure administration of such applications.

 It is not the same for the majority of IaaS based workloads, as they require deployment of traditional servers, running Windows or Linux operating systems.
 Almost every customer has deployed, deploying or planning to deploy Active Directory into their Azure IaaS environment.

-Secure management of IaaS requires secure deployment of the applications and then secure access at operating system level, which in most cases uses OS level credentials, like Active Directoty accounts.
-These accounts are subejct to theft and malicious use by the bad actors.
+Secure management of IaaS requires secure deployment of the applications and then secure access at operating system level, which in most cases uses OS level credentials, like Active Directory accounts.
+These accounts are subject to theft and malicious use by the bad actors.

 #### Goal Behind Secure Management of Azure Virtual Datacenter solution